pATAGONIA, THE PLACE OF THE RACE!

 The region offers some of the world's best trekking circuits as the famous “W” and “O” circuits in Torres del Paine.
 You can also find tours to see whales, orcas, penguins, condors, puma and many other beautiful creatures up close.
 Valdes Peninsula is home to Patagonia's famous Welsh communities, descendants of colonists who still speak Welsh.
 Crossing the Magellan Straight is not complicated at all and provides the opportunity to explore Tierra del Fuego, one of the most remotes places on Earth, where the beautiful town of Ushuaia serves as getaway for the courageous who would venture into an Antarctic journey.

-Chile was recognized by the Lonely Planet guide as the #1 country to visit in 2018.
+Chile was recognized by the Lonely Planet guide as the #1 country to visit highlighting Patagonia.
 Visit Lonely Planet's article

 We can help you arrange your post race travels around Patagonia